viesturz/tapchanger/Print Guide.md

 ### Aluminium shuttle

-SLS printining the shuttle from aluminium is expensive but adds significant stiffness bonus the the system.
+SLS printining the shuttle from aluminium is expensive but adds significant stiffness bonus.

 ![Cleanup](/images/shuttle-aluminium.jpg)